HART for Government

 • Land owned by other levels of government

-• ‘Lazy’ land – plots which may be occupied by low-rise services like post offices or libraries and can have housing build on top
+• ‘Lazy’ land – plots which may be occupied by low-rise services like post offices or libraries and can have housing built on top

 We use a proximity measures index, which was created by Statistics Canada and the CMHC, to identify key amenities that should be nearby any housing.
 The amenities are as follows: